eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- MLIR
 	- GLOW
 	- XLA
++ Working on the IPU architecture compiler.
+Understanding code generation & optimization of C / C++ code to the instruction set of the machine.
+The architecture compiler and its ability to target the IPU for maximum performance and flexibility, is a fundamental component of the Poplar framework.
 + skill set:
 	- We’re looking for an experienced Compiler Architect to help drive compiler improvements and hardware requirements.
 	- Analyze deep learning networks and develop compiler optimization algorithms for our hardware